Mississippi Burning: Controversy

 Carolyn Goodman, mother of Andrew Goodman, and Ben Chaney Jr., the younger brother of James Chaney, expressed that they were both "disturbed" by the film.
 Goodman felt that it "used the deaths of the boys as a means of solving the murders and the FBI being heroes."
 Chaney stated, "... the image that younger people got (from the film) about the times, about Mississippi itself and about the people who participated in the movement being passive, was pretty negative and it didn't reflect the truth."
 Stephen Schwerner, brother of Michael Schwerner, felt that the film was "terribly dishonest and very racist" and "[distorted] the realities of 1964".

 On a Martin Luther King Jr. Day (January 16, 1989) episode of ABC's late-night news program Nightline, Julian Bond, a social activist and leader in the Civil Rights Movement, nicknamed the film "Rambo Meets the Klan" and disapproved of its depiction of the FBI: "People are going to have a mistaken idea about that time ...
 It's just wrong.
 These guys were tapping our telephones, not looking into the murders of [Goodman, Chaney and Schwerner]."
 When asked about the film at the 1989 Cannes Film Festival, filmmaker Spike Lee criticized the lack of central African-American characters, believing the film was among several others that used a white savior narrative to exploit blacks in favor of depicting whites as heroes.

 In response to these criticisms, Parker defended the film, stating that it was "fiction in the same way that Platoon and Apocalypse Now are fictions of the Vietnam War.
 But the important thing is the heart of the truth, the spirit ...
 I defend the right to change it in order to reach an audience who knows nothing about the realities and certainly don't watch PBS documentaries."

+In spite of the criticism, the film inspired Jerry Mitchell to begin researching suspects.
+Ultimately his reporting contributed to the conviction of Edgar Ray Killen for the murders of Chaney, Goodman, and Schwerner.
+He later concentrated on other civil rights cases and helped convict the likes of Bobby Cherry, Sam Bowers, and Byron de la Beckwith.